slist/cbtray/README.md

 ./cctest
 ```

 ## Uninstall

-You can remove it at any time with:
+You can remove cbtray at any time with:
 ``` sh
 rm ~/.config/autostart/cbtray.desktop
 ```